-When her lover received this letter, he wrote straight back, begging her to wait for him, and saying that he would soon be there to kiss her hand and kneel at her feet.
-He wrote: Only be my true love, and I will give you a bag of gold that no one else can find; For it lies under a fir tree deep in the woods, guarded by a great white owl.
+When her lover received this letter, he wrote straight back, begging her to wait for him, and saying he would soon be there to kiss her hand and kneel at her feet.
+He wrote: Only be my true love, and I will give you a bag of gold no one else can find; For it lies under a fir tree deep in the woods, guarded by a great white owl.

 Marie-Hélène said, "What good is marriage without means of support?
 Go search for a fir tree guarded by a great white owl, and dig beneath it.
 Come back with whatever you find.
 Then I will give you an answer."